BroknLogic/dmaProject/README.md

 2. Scheduling
    - Our Ant Colony algorithm utilizes a predictive priority algorithm to create a delivery route which optimizes the profit given a list of packages.
 This is done making the amount of pheremone left each edge a function of the profit for delivering to that node and the time to traverse the edge.
 This effectively creates the delivery route based on the best profit.

-## Running the Monte Carlo Simulation and Updating Semi-Greedy Scheduler (USGS):
+# Monte Carlo Simulation and Updating Semi-Greedy Scheduler (USGS):

+## Running Code

+To run this code all that needs to be done is run the main.py file

+## Outputs

+The outputs for this code is listed below:

+- Graph showing the profit over time of the USGS and Monte Carlo scheduler for large package delivery
+- Interactive GUI that shows how the USGS algorithm updates its belief space over time.

+## Results

-The
+The following

 ## Running the Ant Colony Simulation: